4 Steps to Design Your Market Development Funds Program

 Figure 4: Steps to Design Your Market Development Funds Program – Building a successful program is a 4-step process, starting with MDF Program Strategy, MDF Program Policy, MDF Management Platform to MDF Program Implementation.

 The first step to designing your MDF program is to decide on the right strategy.
 The strategy you choose will directly impact you, your ecosystem partners, and your business ecosystem.
 Recent market trends have had a dramatic impact on the way companies partner today.
 The old ways of partner reselling have given way to companies working together to co-build and co-sell solutions.
 With that in mind, you need to consider what kind of partner fund investments will have the highest return for each of your partnership models.
 Accordingly, you will need to decide the portion of your total budget allocated to programs optimized for reselling versus programs for co-building and co-selling with your partners.

 For example, you can have multiple partner fund strategies depending on different partners, their geographies, and what value they bring to the table.
 MDF strategies that work for one partner’s business model may not work for another.

-Framing Program Policy
+Step 2: Framing Program Policy

 Once you’ve structured your program strategy, the next step is to build your MDF policy.
 The policy offers guidelines for your partners, explaining their expected standards and behaviors when they execute the program.
 Your partners’ compliance with the policy should be considered a precondition for participating in your MDF Program.

-Picking the Right Management Platform
+Step 3: Picking the Right Management Platform

 The final step of creating a solid partner funds program involves selecting a platform to operate and manage your program.
 An automated tool to manage these programs helps you and your partners connect seamlessly and have transparent visibility on the expectations, progress status, real-time metrics, and deeper ROI data.